Skip to content

 However, the 2024-2025 wage framework clarifications did introduce sector-specific floors for certain professions.
 In healthcare, for instance, registered nurses now have a notional minimum that impacts junior recruitment.
 In tech and engineering, there's no mandatory floor that constrains professional hiring, though supply-demand dynamics in Doha's AI boom are driving up entry-level salaries organically.

-This is the headline reform: Qatar abolished exit permits for expatriate workers in 2020, with full implementation by 2023.
-Before this, leaving Qatar required written permission from your employer—you couldn't board a plane without it.
+This is the headline reform: Qatar abolished exit permits for expatriate workers through Law No. 13 of 2018, with implementation beginning in 2019 and the final categories of workers covered by 2020.
+Before this, leaving Qatar required written permission from your employer, you couldn't board a plane without it.

 The permit's removal sounds bureaucratic, but it was historically the most coercive aspect of Gulf employment.
 It prevented workers from physically leaving, which is why it garnered international attention during the World Cup preparation period.